pglet/website/docs/tutorials/python.md

         self.app.update()
 ```

+Run the app and try filtering tasks by clicking on the tabs:

 <p style={{ textAlign: 'center' }}><img style={{ width: '50%', borderLeft: 'solid 1px #999' }} src="/img/docs/tutorial/todo-app-filtering.gif" /></p>

-You can find a full source code for this step [here](https://github.com/pglet/examples/blob/main/python/todo/todo-with-filter.py).

-## Clear completed and tasks summary
+## Final touches

 Our Todo app is almost complete now.
-As a final touch we will add a footer (`Stack` control) displaying the number of incomplete tasks (`Text` control) and "Clear completed" button:
+As a final touch we will add a footer (`Stack` control) displaying the number of incomplete tasks (`Text` control) and "Clear completed" button.

+Copy the entire code for this step from [here](https://github.com/pglet/examples/blob/main/python/todo/todo-complete.py).
+Below we highlighted the changes we've done to implement the footer:

 ```python {5,15-18,26,31-33,36-39}
 class TodoApp():